Why You Should—and Should Not—Max Out Your 401(k)

 Of course, not everyone is in a position to contribute $19,500 a year to a retirement plan.
 For example, if you earn $50,000 a year, then that's 39% of your total income—some of which you may need to live on.
 It’s okay to acknowledge you may not have the excess cash flow needed to make this happen.

 There are other reasons to reconsider maxing out 401(k) contributions.
 If your retirement plan at work is burdened by high fees and expenses or has a lackluster investment lineup, it may not be worth going above and beyond the maximum contribution for which you can get the company match.
 You can usually find this information in your summary plan description and annual report.

 Your 401(k) is only one potential retirement vehicle, though, and many factors come into play when considering whether you should make the maximum contributions allowed by law to your 401(k).

 Other tax-advantaged retirement accounts, such as traditional or Roth IRAs, allow you to contribute up to $6,000 a year ($7,000 for those age 50 or older) and give you more control over your investment options.

 Financial Considerations Before Maxing Out

-However, your 401(k) plan isn't the only thing that needs to be funded during your working years.
-There are some important financial goals you ought to have reached before you begin contributing the maximum amount to your 401(k):
+Your 401(k) plan isn't the only thing that needs to be funded during your working years.
+There are some important financial goals you should try to reach before you begin contributing the maximum amount to your 401(k):